trbsi/uglavu/wp-content/plugins/blocksy-companion/readme.txt

 == Changelog ==

+1.5.3: 2019-10-02
+- Fix: Properly access global classes inside namespace

+1.5.2: 2019-10-01
+- New: Clear cache on theme and plugin update
+- New: Add shadow for Mailchimp form
+- Improvement: Change class of the panel

 1.5.1: 2019-09-24
-Improvement: Better animations for quick view modal
+- Improvement: Better animations for quick view modal

 1.5.0: 2019-09-20
 - New: Compatibility with Blocksy 1.5.0